Skip to content

 free

-'free' + 'not necessary' = don't have to.
+'free' + 'not necessary' = needn't.
 If it were forbidden ('no money accepted'), it would be mustn't.

 Context distinguishes prohibition from optionality